 2 FEGP Availability 100% for Q1 2022, due to the closure of the South Terminal during the COVID-19 pandemic.
 The South Terminal reopened on 27 March 2022.

-3 Remote Stand usage from October 21 no longer included due to a change in CSS
+3 Remote Stand usage from October 21 no longer reported separately due to a change in CSS.
+This availability is now incorporated in the North and South terminal figures.

 Annex F Ground Noise Tables